SamusAranX/Speech-Saver/README.md

 Hitting "Voice Options…" (or ⌘+,) will open a drawer containing a few options to play with.

 __Note to people interested in the code__: Don't expect quality.
 This is the first 'real' app I wrote and I'm sure there'll be things in there that'll really grind your gears.
 You've been warned.
+(If you have constructive criticism for me, send it directly to @SamusAranX on Twitter or create a pull request or something.
+I'd appreciate it.)

 Why
 ---